-Special Education – Alternatives for Students With Special Needs
+Special Services – Alternatives for Students With Special Needs

 The decision to provide special education services is made by an Individualized Educational Planning Committee (IEPC) which minimally includes:

 Success of a program is monitored by improvement in the child’s functioning in the areas identified within his/her IEP (individualized education plan).

 Services are provided under federal and state guidelines such as IDEA, which was reauthorized in 2004, and the Mandatory Special Education Act (Public Act 198).
 If you suspect a student has a disability, please contact the Special Education Office at 616-786-2085.

 - School social workers